Suneco/flutter_samples/README.md

   - iOS and Material design elements

 ## Architecture
-This application contains a MVVM strucure.
+This application contains a MVVM structure.
 Every `View` is responsible for showing the UI, while a `ViewModel` delivers data to the `View` and handles all business logic.

-In this repo you will all views in the `/view` folder and all `ViewModels` inside the `/view_models` folder.
+In this repo you will find all the views in the `/view` folder and all `ViewModels` inside the `/view_models` folder.

 The most important element being used to render the UI on changes is the `Stream` class.
 In a `ViewModel` you should